MicrosoftDocs/xamarin-docs/docs/ios/platform/homekit.md

 Call the `StartSearchingForNewAccessories` method to start looking for new accessories and the `StopSearchingForNewAccessories` method when finished.

 > [!IMPORTANT]
-> **NOTE:** `StartSearchingForNewAccessories` should not be left running for long periods of time because it will negatively affect both battery life and performance of the iOS device.
+> `StartSearchingForNewAccessories` should not be left running for long periods of time because it will negatively affect both battery life and performance of the iOS device.
 Apple suggests calling `StopSearchingForNewAccessories` after a minute or only searching when the Find Accessory UI is presented to the user.

 The `DidFindNewAccessory` event will be called when new accessories are discovered and they will be added to the `DiscoveredAccessories` list in the Accessory Browser.